Calcolo numerico per la generazione di immagini fotorealistiche

 In VCS jargon, a snapshot is called a commit.

-We can create a simple VCS in Linux/Mac OS X using the Bash/Zsh
+We can create a simple VCS in UNIX using the Bash shell and two

 We use the ability of shells like Bash to substitute